Set Students Up for Success

 - High-stakes tests

-- Pressure from parents and to gain acceptance to prestigious universities
+- Pressure from parents to gain acceptance into prestigious universities

 - Developmentally inappropriate classrooms